Tradescantia sillamontana (Cobweb Spiderwort) Care Indoors, Propagation & Problems

 Cobweb Spiderwort, Tradescantia sillamontana

-Cobweb Spiderwort problems include plant dying, leggy growth, loss of leaf color, leaf drop, yellowing leaves, pests and diseases among others.
+Cobweb Spiderwort problems are yellow leaves, brown leaves, plant dying, leggy growth, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Plant dying